 14) Women-owned businesses in America increased by 68% over the past 17 years

 According to an American Express review of Census Bureau statistics, new data shows women are starting new businesses at an incredibly fast pace.
 Working women statistics also show that the number of businesses owned by women in the US rose by 68% between 1997 and 2014.

 It is estimated that every day about 1,288 women-owned companies are launched, an increase of 602 from the period 2011–2012; meaning, women start businesses twice as fast as men.
-Businesswomen also claimed that the main reason they started businesses was to take control of their time and schedule at work.
+Businesswomen are also to more eager to start entrepreneurial communities.

 15) 33% of women are engaged in their jobs compared to 28% of men